Pure Strategies in Imperfect Information Stochastic Games: Undecidability Results

-Let $\game_{HR}'$ be this new game, where we recall that all states are indistinguishable for \Eve, $s_{hide}$ is the initial state and $\{s_{home},s_l\}$ are the final states.
-We claim that \Eve positively wins game $\game_{HR}'$ iff \Eve in $\game$ has an almost sure winning strategy that is not a sure winning strategy.
+Let $\game_{HR}'$ be this new game, where we recall that all states are indistinguishable for \Eve, $s_{hide}$ is the initial state and $\{s_{home},s_l\}$ are the final states. \oschanged{We claim that \Eve positively wins game $\game_{HR}'$ iff \Eve in $\game$ has strategies winning with probability arbitrarily close to $1$}.
 Indeed, consider a strategy $\phi$ for \Eve in $\game_{HR}'$.
 As \Eve cannot distinguish any state in $\game_{HR}'$, and does not observe the actions played by Adam, $\phi$ is independent of Adam's choices.

 {If the strategy of {\Eve} consists in playing $\sharp$ only finitely often, it cannot be positively winning as it suffices for \Adam to wait for the last $\sharp$ and then play $cheat$.
 More precisely, the strategy of {\Adam} consists in playing (in state $s_{\textrm{hide}}$) the action $h$ whenever \Eve's strategy will still play $\sharp$ in the future, and $cheat$ if \Eve will never play $\sharp$ in the future.
 It can be shown that following this strategy \Adam wins against the strategy of \Eve with probability $1$.}